 The Conference Board Help Wanted OnLine® (HWOL)

-- NOTE: April 2013 data were revised to adjust for the removal of a job board (see p.
-7)
+- NOTE: Historical data from 2011 forward were revised to adjust for the removal of a job board (See page 7).

-Online advertised vacancies fell 150,200, or 3 percent, in May to 4,827,600 in The Conference Board Help Wanted OnLine® (HWOL) Data Series released today.
-In the first five months of 2013 labor demand has dropped an average of 29,600 per month.
-The Supply/Demand rate stands at 2.3 unemployed for each vacancy.
-In April there were 6.7 million more unemployed than the number of advertised vacancies, down from 11.9 million at the end of the recession in June 2009.
+Online advertised vacancies rose to 5,186,200 in February, according to The Conference Board Help Wanted OnLine® (HWOL) Data Series released today.
+The February Supply/Demand rate stands at 2.1 unemployed for each vacancy with a total of 5.3 million more unemployed workers than the number of advertised vacancies.

-The release schedule, national historic table and technical notes to this series are available on The Conference Board website, http://www.conference-board.org/data/helpwantedonline.cfm.
-The historical series for States and the 52 largest MSA is available from Haver Analytics.
+http://www.conference-board.org/data/helpwantedonline.cfm.
+The historical series for the States and the 52 largest MSAs is available from Haver Analytics.
 The underlying data for The Conference Board HWOL is collected by Wanted Technologies Corporation.

 REGIONAL AND STATE HIGHLIGHTS

-- May losses in 19 of the 20 largest States (all but Colorado)
+- February labor demand rose in all regions of the U.S. with 19 of the 20 largest States up

 METRO AREA HIGHLIGHTS